 - It saves a lot of time.

-Over the last couple of years, however, a new kid on the block has been gaining traction.
-While Docker also runs on a virtual machine it works in a fundanmentally different way.
-In this post we’re going to look at the difference between Vagrant and Docker and show you how to set up a WordPress development site in each.
+These days Docker has become the de facto solution for virtualizing development environments and devops in general.
+Docker works in a fundamentally different way from virtual machines by using containers to package code and dependencies together.
+In this post, we’re going to look at the difference between Vagrant and Docker and show you how to set up a WordPress development environment in each.

 Vagrant vs Docker – High Level Comparison

-Vagrant utilises a much simpler architecture than Docker.
-It uses virtual machines to run environments independent of the host machine.
+Vagrant utilizes a much simpler architecture than Docker.
+It uses virtual machines (VMs) to run a virtual environment independent of the host machine.
 This is done using what is called “virtualization” software such as VirtualBox or VMware.
-Each environment has its own virtual machine and is configured by use of a
+Each environment has its own virtual machine and is configured by the use of a

 Vagrantfile tells Vagrant how to set up the virtual machine and what scripts need to be run in order to provision the environment.

 Docker, however, uses “containers” which include your application and all of its dependencies, but share the kernel (operating system) with other containers.
-Containers run as isolated processes on the host operating system but are not tied to any specific infrastructure (they can run on any computer).
+Containers run as isolated processes on the host operating system but are not tied to any specific infrastructure (they can run on macOS, Windows, Linux, etc).
+Containers tend to take up much less space than virtual machines, normally weighing tens of MBs in size as opposed to tens of GBs.

 What is the upshot of all of this?

-- Vagrant is easier to understand and is easier to get up and running but can be very resource intensive (in terms of RAM and space).
+- Vagrant is easier to understand and is easier to get up and running but can be very resource-intensive (in terms of RAM and disk space).

 - Docker’s architecture is harder to understand and can be harder to get up and running but is much faster, uses much less CPU and RAM and potentially uses much less space than Vagrant VM’s.